 There’s a distinct nostalgia attached to traditional Lebanese hand-woven basket crafts, which are often seen piled up for sale along the coastal roads of the country.
-From the coastal towns of the north, to the mountainous villages of Lebanon, basket making is rooted in Lebanese tradition.
+From the coastal towns of the north to the mountainous villages of Lebanon, basket making is rooted in Lebanese tradition.
 We discover more with the Lebanese Ministry of Tourism.

 Visit Saida or Tyre and you’ll see the baskets’ connection to the sea, where they have a strong presence in the harbor, filled with fishing nets or used to carry the morning’s catch.
 In rural parts, these rustic baskets were used to carry figs, olives and fruits during harvesting season, or flat woven circular mats were used to dry keshek on the roofs of houses in mountain villages.